 If you can get a campground in the park, that’s awesome.
 If not, there are a lot of fun options as far as renting a house near Yosemite, and some even inside the park.

 Where to look: Mariposa County is full of rentals, as well as hotels and even air streams if that’s more to your liking.
 We made sure to find a house with a pool since I know that’s essential to having fun on a family vacation for us.

 Keep in mind that you’ll still need to drive anywhere from 30 minutes to two hours to reach certain areas of the park.
 I’d also recommend reserving your entrance to the park before booking your stay.
-Reservations are required to drive into Yosemite through September 30, 2021, so make sure your dates are available.
+Reservations may be required to drive into Yosemite, so make sure your dates are available.

 Other Yosemite lodging ideas

 Some families prefer hotels because the idea of re-setting a house at the end of a stay is stressful.
-Two higher-end hotels in the Yosemite area that are especially family-friendly are Evergreen Lodge and Rush Creek Lodge.
-Both have pools, fantastic play areas for kids, and some helpful programming designed to support families getting the most out of their Yosemite vacations.
+Two higher-end hotels in the Yosemite area that are especially family-friendly are Tenaya, Evergreen Lodge, and Rush Creek Lodge.
+All have pools, fantastic play areas for kids, and some helpful programming designed to support families getting the most out of their Yosemite vacations.

 Arrive Early at Yosemite to avoid entrance lines and lots of whining